In 2016 I said goodbye to what I recalled then as the worst year of my life.

-Near the end of the year, upon trying to enroll back into school to make my life better I was met with a slammed door.
-During my marriage, unbeknownst to me, my student loan debt had defaulted to collections and until I could make 6-months of on-time payments, or find a way to pay the $2800.00 in full I would be ineligible for financial aid for schooling.
+Near the end of 2016, upon trying to enroll back into school to make my life better I was met with a slammed door.
+Unbeknownst to me, my previous student loan debt had defaulted to collections and until I could make 6-months of on-time payments, or find a way to pay the debt in full I would be ineligible for financial aid for schooling.

 Being a resourceful girl, and determined not to take no for an answer I resorted to selling the only asset I owned after my divorce.
 My car.

-I took it to a dealership and after a quick test drive, and appraisal they came back with a number I was excited about.
-Sure, I would be out a car but with the right amount I could buy a cheap $1500.00 car, and pay off my student loan and go back to school.
+I took it to a dealership and after a quick test drive and appraisal they came back with a number I was excited about.
+Sure, I would be out a car but with the right amount I could buy a cheaper car, pay off my defaulted student loan and go back to school.

-Until they told me, upon a background check on my car’s VIN, it has been a total loss at some point.
+Until they told me, upon a check on my car’s VIN, it had been a total loss at some point.
 Quickly the decent amount appraisal was no longer on the table.
 And they could only offer me $500.00 for it.

 Click Here to Join the Mothering the Storm Facebook Group!
 An Encouragement Group For Parents who have ADHD and are also caring for an ADHD Child!